my1396/Econ-Study/_posts/2025-08-14-Ugreen-Plex.md

    └── music/         # Music files
    ```

+   - Be sure to separate movie and television content into separate main directories.
+Otherwise Plex may have difficulty correctly identifying your media.
+Plex uses specific naming conventions to identify and organize media files, so maintaining a clear folder structure is crucial.

+   - You can have subfolders within these main directories.
+E.g., if you chose to categorize your children's content separate from more "adult" content (e.g. `/TV Shows/Kids/ShowName` vs `/TV Shows/Regular/ShowName`), then you would specify `/TV Shows/Kids` as the source location for a "kids" TV library.

 4. Set Storage Volumes

    When creating the Plex container, set the storage volumes to map the folders created in the previous step to the appropriate paths inside the container.